Best Christmas Markets in Strasbourg, France 2025 Guide

 Place du Marché Aux Poissones

-This market, lined along the water, is great for sunset views.
-The chalets sell beer, wine, and beautiful crafts.
+This market, situated along the water, is ideal for taking in the sunset views.
+The chalets offer beer, wine, and a variety of beautiful crafts.
 Here, you will find all kinds of Bredeles to taste.

 Place du Temple Neuf

-It is a small, cozy market with a dozen stalls where you can find foie gras and Vin Chaud.
+It is a small, cozy market with a dozen stalls selling foie gras and Vin Chaud.

 Place Saint Thomas

-A small, less crowded market offers unique gifts like local beer or wine, gingerbread, and socks.
+A small, less crowded market offers unique gifts, such as local beer or wine, gingerbread, and socks.

 What to eat and drink at the Christmas Markets in Strasbourg